Richard III’s claim to the throne is complicated!

 Henry Tudor’s title to the Throne

 In due course, with the assistance of both former Queen Elizabeth and Lady Margaret Beaufort, Henry’s army defeated that of Richard III at the Battle of Bosworth, 22 August 1485.
-Henry had perhaps the least right to the throne of any 15th century King, descended as he was from an illegitimate liaison of his great-great grandfather and through his mother.
+Henry had perhaps the least right to the throne of any 15th century King, descended through his mother from an illegitimate liaison of his great-great grandfather.
 He claimed ‘right of conquest’ as his justification for taking the throne and, after re-legitimizing Edward IV’s children, married the eldest daughter, Elizabeth of York: thus was the Tudor dynasty established.

 Who was the usurper: Richard or Henry?